SemBench: A Benchmark for Semantic Query Processing Engines: Experimental Results

-Figure~\ref{fig:RelativeCostsWilflife} shows the relative costs of all systems, scaled to the minimal costs (over all systems) for each query.
-Comparing Figure~\ref{fig:RelativeCostsWilflife} with Figure~\ref{fig:RelativeCostsMovies}, we find that cost differences are generally smaller (reaching only a relative cost difference of up to ten, rather than more than a factor of 100).
-The Wildlife scenario uses only the semantic filter operator, but no semantic joins, which tend to lead to larger cost differences between the compared systems.
+Cost differences are generally smaller in the Wildlife scenario, with relative differences of up to a factor of ten, compared to more than two orders of magnitude in the Movie scenario.
+The Wildlife uses only the semantic filter operator and no semantic joins, which typically cause larger cost differences across systems.
 Analyzing the compared open-source systems, we find significant differences in the prompt templates used to implement the semantic filter.
 All systems use simple and compact prompt templates, especially for output tokens to reduce costs.
 Palimpzest uses relatively long prompt templates, containing examples for few-shot learning and detailed instructions.
 This increases quality while increasing costs associated with reading input tokens.
 ThalamusDB uses concise prompt templates that reduce costs at the expense of quality.

-Table~\ref{tab:experimental_results_mmqa} presents the experimental results for the MMQA scenario.
+Table~\ref{tab:experimental_results_all} (d) presents the experimental results for the MMQA scenario.
 Only Palimpzest fully supports MMQA queries.
-LOTUS can technically cover all semantic operators but across runs, it can throw internal processing errors.
-These errors occur when the LLM responses fail to adhere to the specified output schema in the prompt and the following code fail to handle unexpected outputs.
-This explains the ``n/a'' entry for Q4 despite LOTUS's support for the semantic map operator.
+LOTUS can technically support all semantic operators, but it may produce internal processing errors across runs.
+These errors occur when LLM responses do not follow the output schema specified in the prompt and the subsequent code does not handle unexpected outputs.
+This issue explains the ``n/a'' entry for Q4, despite LOTUS supporting the semantic map operator.
 ThalamusDB only supports a small number of queries, in particular due to the lack of a semantic map operator and a semantic join operator across modalities.
 While BigQuery can perform one-to-one semantic mapping, they lack the many-to-one semantic map operator, which is essential for summarizing values across multiple rows within a single column.

 Among the systems that successfully handled at least nine out of ten queries, BigQuery proved to be the most cost-effective solution.
 In contrast, Palimpzest achieved the highest average quality, with LOTUS following closely behind.
 Across all queries, the most challenging and expensive operations---in terms of both monetary cost and latency---were semantic joins between tables and images.
 This difficulty is illustrated by the results for Q7, which required 40,000 LLM calls for join predicate evaluation.
 This single query took Palimpzest over 35 minutes and LOTUS nearly 40 minutes to complete.
 The monetary cost for this query alone was more than 1,000 times that of a filtering query.
 The inherent complexity of these joins is also reflected in their consistently lower quality scores compared to other operations like semantic filtering and mapping.